itsjoshuagraves/digitalgarden/content/art/2022-01-01-ipod-restorations.md

 tags: [Tinkering]
 date: 2022-01-01
 image: /img/ipod-00.webp
+summary: "I restore old tech, and have a huge love of iPods."
 ---

 I wanted to restore older iPods because I love their focus and simplicity.
 It had everything I needed, plus Solitaire.
 I rebuilt old iPod minis, giving them new paint jobs that never existed in the wild.